pserey/SimpleTTRobot/README.md

 - MDF laser-cut parts, or hand-cut if preferred (CAD available)
 - IPong V300 flywheels (**the main focus now is developing non-propietary flywheels**)
 - M3 and M4 screws and nuts
-- Acrylic or sturdy cardboard sheets
+- Acrylic or cardboard sheets

 ### Electronic Components
 - Arduino Nano or Uno microcontroller